bitovi/academy/src/react-native/12-storing-state/storing-state.md

 As you can see, in the `UserProfile` component, we can access the `route.params` of the component if any are provided.
 We grab the `user`, and are able to use it's properties throughout the component.

-This includes passing the state of `user` to through `navigation`.
+This includes passing the state of `user` through `navigation`.
 We can add `user`, and other properties as an object for the second argument of `navigation.navigate`.
 Thus on the `Storefront` screen, all of those params passed will be accessible within its component.

 ### Setup 1